PrajwalGurumurthy/prajwalgurumurthy.github.io/_posts/2017-03-20-Dissecting PG.md

 ---
 layout: post
-title: Disseting the policy gradients
+title: Dissecting the policy gradients
 description: This post dissects the internal structure of the neural computation graph of Policy Networks and tries to give an intuition of how neurons tune themselves to take appropriate actions.
 ---